b3nnnn/docker-otel-bigip-next/README.md

 - A docker-compose based implementation for demo/lab environments observing BIG-IP NEXT
 - Generates CA/TLS keys (Dont do it this way in production - plenty of better key
    management approaches)
-- Runs open telemetary collector using those TLS keys - logging to a file             \
+- Runs open telemetary collector using those TLS keys - logging to a file
-- Grafana, Promethius, Loki Jaegar etc
+- Pipe into promethius, grafana, Loki.

 TODO:
 - Alert filters to find interesting things.